StaPH-B/docker-builds/docs/make_containers.md

 Then, your docker image is ready to be used to spin up containers with `docker run`!

 ### Best practices for developing your own docker image
   * Pick out a base image, and stick with it.
-We typically use the offical docker `ubuntu:xenial` image (Ubuntu 16.04) as our base because it's a reliable and trusted base image and because Ubuntu is the OS we typically work on and are most familiar with. `alpine` is another frequently used image, and has the added benefit of being smaller than the `ubuntu:xenial` image.
+We typically use the official docker `ubuntu:xenial` image (Ubuntu 16.04) as our base because it's a reliable and trusted base image and because Ubuntu is the OS we typically work on and are most familiar with. `alpine` is another frequently used image, and has the added benefit of being smaller than the `ubuntu:xenial` image.
 There are thousands out there to choose from.
   * If you're using Ubuntu as the base image, it's best to run `apt-get update` and `apt-get install [packages]` prior to doing anything else
-  * Write your dockerfile with as few layers as possible to reduce the size of the image - combine multiple commands in one RUN command using `&&`.
+  * Write your Dockerfile with as few layers as possible to reduce the size of the image - combine multiple commands in one RUN command using `&&`.
 The `\` is used to break a one-line command into multiple lines (for readability).
   * Pin the exact versions of the programs that you download.
-In your dockerfile, specify downloading a specific version `wget http://cab.spbu.ru/files/release3.13.0/SPAdes-3.13.0-Linux.tar.gz` instead of cloning the repo `git clone https://github.com/ablab/spades.git`.
+In your Dockerfile, specify downloading a specific version `wget http://cab.spbu.ru/files/release3.13.0/SPAdes-3.13.0-Linux.tar.gz` instead of cloning the repo `git clone https://github.com/ablab/spades.git`.
 These docker images are intended to be static (clinical testing validation), and this helps keep them that way.

   This:
   ```Dockerfile